tcorreabr/Parachute/README.md

 You can also invoke the script with: *qdbus org.kde.kglobalaccel /component/kwin invokeShortcut Parachute*.
 Similarly you can: integrate it with [easystroke](https://github.com/thjaeger/easystroke), [configure it to be invoked with meta key](https://github.com/tcorreabr/Parachute/issues/30), etc.

 Controls:
-* Left mouse button - Select window.
+* Left mouse button - Activate window.
 * Middle mouse button - Close window.
 * Right mouse button - (Un)pin window.
-* Arrow keys - Navigate through windows.
+* Arrow keys - Select a window.
 * Home/End - Select first/last window.
-* Enter - Select window.
+* Enter - Activate selected window.
-* Esc - Deactivate Parachute.
+* Esc - Hide Parachute.
-* F5 - Reload config options.
+* F5 - Update settings.

 ## Notes

-* Developed and tested in *Plasma* 5.18, but **not ready for daily use**.
+* Developed and tested in *Plasma* >= 5.18 and *Qt* >= 5.14.
-* Not tested on *Wayland*.
-I'm pretty sure it doesn't work on it.
+* For now it doesn't work on *Wayland*.
+* For now you may have to [click on a empty desktop to show it's wallpaper](https://github.com/tcorreabr/Parachute/issues/6).
+This should be fixed only when *KWin* 5.20 arrives.
+* You can use *KWin's* global shortcuts normally while using this script.
+To navigate between your desktops for example.
 * If you are using "Slide" animation to switch desktops, you may want to switch to "Desktop Cube Animation" or "Fade Desktop" to avoid some [unwanted visual effects](https://github.com/tcorreabr/Parachute/issues/1).
-* For now, you have to [click on a empty desktop to show the backgrounds](https://github.com/tcorreabr/Parachute/issues/6).
-* You can use KWin's global shortcuts normally while using this script.
-To navigate between your desktops for example.
+* If you are having poor performance on animations, try to change "Scale method" to "Smooth" or "Crisp" in Compositor settings.
 * If you have [Virtual Desktop Bar](https://github.com/wsdfhjxc/virtual-desktop-bar) installed, [Parachute keyboard shortcut may be ineffective](https://github.com/tcorreabr/Parachute/issues/14) until KWin restart or dynamic desktop operations.

 ## Possible improvements

 * Insert, move and delete *Plasma* activities and virtual desktops.
-* Option to work with *Plasma* activities OR virtual desktops.
-* Option to top/left/right/bottom desktops bar positioning.
+This should be supported only when *KWin* 5.20 arrives.
-* More plasma theming support.
+* More *Plasma* theming support.
 * Click on desktops bar to animate it to fullscreen (simulating *KWin's* Desktop Grid effect).
 * One more shortcut to invoke Parachute in this Desktop Grid like mode.